centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 #### Bugfixes

 - Overlapping text when configuring job with default proxy
-- fSome words are not translated in french
+- Some words are not translated in french
 - Use $rg API directive
 - Remove bad characters in the json result in host discovery
 - Check use remote proxy definition to run discovery in service discovery